-Plant names are sometimes confusing -- or even downright misleading -- but, for the most part, the easy-to-grow rose bushes in the list below live up to their alluring monikers.
-If you are relatively new to gardening and are already growing one of these plants (or something similar), you may wonder what all of the fuss is about.
-You have enjoyed your own low-maintenance shrub from the Rosa genus and assume that it represents the norm.
-"What's the big deal?" you ask, understandably.
+Plant names are sometimes confusing (or even downright misleading), but, for the most part, the easy-to-grow rose bushes in this list live up to their promising names.
+If you are fairly new to gardening and are already growing one of these plants (or something similar), you may wonder what all of the fuss is about.
+You have enjoyed your own low-maintenance shrub from the Rosa genus, assume that it represents the norm, and wonder what the big deal is.

-Pau...l Zimmerman, in his book, Everyday Roses: How to Grow Knock Out® and Other Easy-Care Garden Roses, provides some historical context to explain why easy-to-grow roses are, in fact, a big deal.
-Zimmerman observes that many of the roses vigorously marketed to the public in the past were hard to grow (Page 7).
-Gardeners stuck with the difficult task of trying to care for these “divas,” as Zimmerman calls them, became frustrated.
-And word got around: Roses are hard to grow.
+Paul Zimmerman, in his book, Everyday Roses:...
+How to Grow Knock Out and Other Easy-Care Garden Roses, provides some historical context to explain why easy-to-grow roses are, in fact, a big deal.
+Zimmerman observes that many of the roses vigorously marketed to the public in the past were hard to grow (page 7).
+Gardeners stuck with the difficult task of trying to care for these “divas,” as Zimmerman calls them, and they became frustrated.
+Eventually, word got around: Roses are hard to grow.

 Before getting to the new generation of rose bushes, though, a few words are in order regarding an old standby in the toolkit of the landscaper seeking low-maintenance options.
 Rosa rugosa is a salt-tolerant plant.
 This rose bush tolerates salt so well, in fact, that is has been dubbed the "beach" rose.
 This tough plant is not fazed by poor soils, high winds, or drought, either.

 The beach rose bush's tolerance of salt is not limited to sea salt, though: It extends to road salt, as... well.
-This feature -- along with the fact that it is a low-maintenance plant, overall -- suggests one possible use for the beach rose: namely, as a plant to grow along the side of a street.
-Indeed, this is how many growers use this versatile shrub.
+This feature, along with the fact that it is a low-maintenance plant, overall, suggests one possible use for the beach rose: as a plant to grow along the side of a street.

 Prune these rose bushes to shape them in late winter or early spring if you wish to manage their size.
-At maturity, they generally stand 4-6 feet tall, with a similar spread.
+At maturity, they generally stand 4 to 6 feet tall, with a similar spread.
 For even lower maintenance (if you have the room), treat them as wild shrubs, pruning only to remove dead wood.